What is the Illinois Homestead Exemption?

 Homestead Exemption in Chapter 7

 When you file for Chapter 7, your nonexempt property is sold by a court-appointed trustee, and the proceeds are then distributed to your creditors to pay debts.
-Most people who file for Chapter 7 are able to keep their home, as long as they’re current on mortgage payments and don’t have much equity.
+Most people who file for Chapter 7 can keep their home, as long as they’re current on mortgage payments and don’t have much equity.

 Homestead Exemption in Chapter 13

-Unlike Chapter 7, the Ch.
-13 bankruptcy process allows you to keep both keep your nonexempt and exempt property.
+Unlike Chapter 7, the Chapter 13 bankruptcy process allows you to keep both your nonexempt and exempt property.
 This means that regardless of how much equity you have in your home, you will be able to keep it.

 This is particularly helpful if you have a regular income but are behind on your mortgage payments, as it will allow you to create a plan for paying off your past-due obligations.